iDEP-SDSU/idep/readme.md

 5. Start Rstudio and load the ui.R and server.R scripts in the folder C:/IDEP/shinyapps/idep94.
 And then click on Run app.
 Similarily, the ShinyGO app could be started at the folder, C:/IDEP/shinyapps/go74/.

-## To install iDEP on a Linux server:
+## To install iDEP and ShinyGO on a Linux server:

 Requirements:
 + More than 250GB available storage